Orwell Astronomical Society (Ipswich)

 OASI held its second Open Weekend of 1996 on the four nights Friday 20 - Monday 23 September.
 We selected these dates to coincide with National Astronomy Week, which started on Saturday 21 September.

 Although the weather for the weekend was abysmal, with only Saturday evening offering any chance of observing through short breaks in fairly dense cloud, overall the event was very successful.
 On Friday night about 25 visitors turned up and were given a tour and description of Orwell Park Observatory followed by a slide show and talk on the objects they would have been able to observe had it been clear!
 The following night, with the Moon every now and again breaking through cloud, about 160 visitors turned up and we were kept very busy trying to give everyone a glimpse of the Moon, and a few very lucky people even a glimpse of Jupiter.
-A few very keen visitors who stayed late (until 11.00pm, one hour after our advertised closing time!) even managed to get a glimpse of Saturn!
-Sunday night suffered again from completely overcast skies but we still had about 50 visitors turn up.
+A few very keen visitors who stayed late (until 11.00pm, one hour after our advertised closing time!) even managed to catch a glimpse of Saturn.
+Sunday night suffered again from completely overcast skies but we still had about 50 visitors.
 Again Monday evening was overcast, but a surprising 40 visitors joined us.

 In total we hosted approximately 275 visitors over the four nights.
 They all appeared to be genuinely interested in the subject, not just curious about the Observatory, which I believe bodes well for a growing public enthusiasm and awareness of astronomy.
 The event raised a total of £236.44 for Society funds.